logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 -----------------------
 The *kafka* module is used for creating Kafka consumers/producers to communicate with a Kafka cluster running in Hops using secure SSL/TLS communication.

-For using kafka with the hops library you should already have created your kafka topics through the Hopsworks UI (see instructions here: hopskafka_.)
+For using kafka with the hops library you should already have created your kafka topics through Hopsworks (see instructions here: hopskafka_.)

 .. _hopskafka: ../hopsworks/kafka.html
 **Defining the Kafka configuration**